staart/staart.js.org/content/api/creating-superadmins-and-resellers.md

 Reseller functionality is WIP.

-Once the user has created thier account you can escalate them to Reseller permissions in SQL.
+Once the user has created their account you can escalate them to Reseller permissions in SQL.

 ```bash
 select * from users WHERE primaryEmail = 'employee@example.com';